 1. Upload your documents to a review platform

 Before you start, you’ll need to sign up for a free trial of Filestage.
-Once you’re up and running, you’ll be able to create a project, give it a name, and start uploading your documents.
+Once you’re up and running, you’ll be able to create a project, give it a name, and start uploading your files.

 But that’s where the similarities end.